About Us

 In 1980, members of the community theatre group Newport Player’s Guild realized there was a lack of performing arts for children and families in Newport, and formed Newport Children’s Theatre, originally with adult actors.
 The following year, NCT started the very successful Summer Theatre Workshop Program, forging a relationship with St. Michael’s Country Day School that lasted almost two decades.

 Impressed with the creativity of the young actors, and seeing how popular the end of session performances were, NCT officially became a “youth theatre” and began holding open auditions for young actors aged 8 and over for productions in the spring and December.
-By 1992, up to 90 children auditioned for each show, and Newport County Teen Repertory (NCT Rep) was formed to give experiences teen actors the change to continue learning about theatre through a series of advanced workshops, touring performances to schools, libraries and community centers, and technical theater opportunities.
+By 1992, up to 90 children auditioned for each show, and Newport County Teen Repertory (NCT Rep) was formed to give experiences teen actors the chance to continue learning about theatre through a series of advanced workshops, touring performances to schools, libraries and community centers, and technical theater opportunities.

 Artistic Director